You are going to love the bright, tasty, shortbread crusted, deliciousness that is Lemon Bars.

 Lemon bars are fine to keep at room temperature if they are going to be consumed within a few hours.
 If not, I would refrigerate them.
 They also freeze incredibly well too.

-How do I know when this lemon bars recipe are done baking?
+How do I know when lemon bars are done baking?

-Lemon bars can be a bit tricky because you don’t want to overcook them but you don’t want them to be a runny mess either.
+Lemon bars can be a bit tricky because you don’t want to overcook them but you also don’t want them to be a runny mess.
 They are done when the center isn’t wiggly and the edges begin to turn brown.

 What is the best way to remove lemon bars from the pan and cut them?

-Before you assemble the lemon bars, you will want to spray your pan with non-stick spray and then line the pan with parchment paper.
+Before you assemble the lemon bars, you will want to spray your pan with non-stick spray and then line the pan with parchment paper or foil.
 Leave extra paper on each side of the pan that will act as handles when you are trying to remove from the pan.

 The easiest way to remove lemon bars from the pan is to run a sharp knife around the edges to loosen them up a bit.
 Now grasp the “handles” on each side and place the bars on a cutting board.